kadenjtaylor/kadenjtaylor.github.io/README.md

 ```

 ## TODOs
-- fix writeup grid squares so the're clickable all over
 - wrangle css into a single place
 - separating projects from musings
 - tagging projects and musings so they're findable without the whole list